Moving Services to Brazil From US - Relocation Services to Brazil - Earthrelo

 It is the center of the petroleum industry of Brazil.
 It holds a huge demand for foreign experts in the industry.
 If you are English speaking candidate, this city is for you.
 It mainly consists of English-speaking expats.
 The infrastructure of expats is amazing as well.
 It has phenomenal international schools.

 Some other excellent expat destinations are coastal cities like Porto Alegre, Fortaleza, and Recife.
+Please put consideration for the same when moving to Brazil.

-Visa Requirement For US To Brazil Movers
+Visa Requirement For Moving to Brazil from US

-To be very clear, if you visit Brazil on a tourist visa, it is valid for 90 days.
+When moving to Brazil, if you visit Brazil on a tourist visa, it is valid for 90 days.
 Although getting a tourist visa is easy, achieving a work visa includes complex processes.
 It includes a long process and lots of paperwork.

 Brazil’s foreign visa differs in 2 categories: short-term visas and long-term/permanent visas.
 Short-term visas usually comprise business visas and tourist visas, while permanent visas are for expats who intend to move across country and settle in Brazil.

-• Short-term Visa: Business visas are ideal for short-term business trips only.
+Business visas are ideal for short-term business trips only.
 These visas do not allow you to take up or join any work in Brazil.

-• Long-term Visa: Several types of temporary visas including artist visas, volunteers, exchange students, researchers, artists, and religious missionaries can be issued for an extended period.
+Several types of temporary visas including artist visas, volunteers, exchange students, researchers, artists, and religious missionaries can be issued for an extended period.

 To get verified for a permanent visa, you need to have a police certificate that shows zero criminal records.
 Another excellent point is expats who can speak Portuguese can get a permanent visa for 5 years if they invest BRL 150,000 in Brazil.
 After 5 years, the visa becomes valid for renewal if the holder creates employment for 10 Brazilian citizens.